Peripheral Venous Disease Symptoms

 - Swelling over the affected vein

-If you have any of these symptoms, it is important to schedule an appointment with a physician who can properly diagnose peripheral venous disease.
+If you have or think you’re experiencing any of these symptoms, it is important to schedule an appointment with a qualified physician who can properly diagnose peripheral venous disease.
 Usually a simple blood pressure and heart examination is enough to diagnose PVD, but additional procedures are sometimes necessary to come to a conclusive diagnosis.
+If you have to undergo additional tests, they may include duplex ultrasound imaging, a venogram, or a VQ scan, which is a test used to find clots in the lungs.

 Tampa General Hospital provides patients who have PVD and other vascular conditions with innovative treatment options.
-Our cardiovascular center contains six cardiac catheterization laboratories and seven interventional radiology suites, along with 47 pre- and post-procedure rooms, all of which have been designed to provide patients with an optimal level of comfort and care.
+Our heart and vascular institute contains six cardiac catheterization laboratories and seven interventional radiology suites, along with 47 pre- and post-procedure rooms, all of which have been designed to provide patients with an optimal level of comfort and care.